stanrc85/Discorss/README.md

-# RSS to Discord Webhook Notifier
+# Discorss - RSS to Discord Webhook Notifier

 This Python script monitors Git Release RSS feeds and sends notifications to a Discord webhook when new updates are published.
 It uses a configuration file for easy management of RSS URLs and the Discord webhook URL.